SpringtideCollectiveOrg/openhousens.ca/README.md

     python manage.py abbreviations

-If any new abbreviations are found, add them to `legislature/synonyms.py`
+If any new abbreviations are found, add them to `legislature/synonyms.py` so that they can be expanded in the views.

 ### Validations